-Given the various programs and incentives which were considered along the last years, but never successfully implemented, it is easy to notice the difficulty and barriers to implement small hydro projects in the country.
-The first one was called PCH-COM structured by the end 2000/beginning 2001.
-In February/2001 the tariff was planned to be R\$ 67.00/MWh, which was the reference price of the so-called "competitive power source", or the average regular power generation addition cost, but the reference market price for the SHP source at that time was around R\$ 80.00/MWh.
+"competitive power source", or the average regular power generation addition cost, but the reference market price for the SHP source at that time was around R\$ 80.00/MWh.
 Despite of the lower tariff, the incentive relied on the PPA guarantee and the special financing source.
 The program was not successful because of the guarantees needed and the clauses of the contract.
 E.g.., the project was not considered as a project finance basis and the lender demanded for direct guarantees from the developer (other than the project itself).

 In April 2002, the Proinfa law was issued to incentive the sector.
 The existence of Proinfa is a proof that a sound incentive is necessary to promote the construction of renewable energy projects in Brazil and there is room for CDM projects.
 The analysis of Proinfa and of other power sector incentives illustrates the hurdles that the developers who are not participating in any program have to face.
 During the Proinfa first Public Hearing in beginning 2003, the SHP tariff was planned to be of R\$ 125.09/MWh (base June 2003, and to be escalated by the inflation index IGP-M).
 But on March 30th, 2004, the Ministry of Mines and Energy (MME) issued the Portaria n° 45, which set the tariff at R\$ 117.02/MWh (base March 2004, and escalated by IGP-M), in January 2005 it was around R\$ 129.51/MWh.
 In 2005, BNDES presented the last final version of its financing incentive line to Proinfa, which is different from the one first considered for the program, that was considered insufficient.
 It means that for the last 5 years, the government had to present a new proposition (or incentive) per year, in order to convince the developers to invest in the small hydro sector.
-Sacre 2 SHP Project is not assessing PROINFA.

-The Project has a PPA with CEMAT - Centrais Elétricas Matogrosses S.A., not under the Proinfa Law.
-Its tariff is R\$ 74.60/ MWh.
+Sacre 2 SHP Project is not assessing PROINFA but it has a PPA with CEMAT - Centrais Elétricas Matogrosses S.A., with a tariff of R\$ 74.60/ MWh.
 Proinfa has incentives like 20 years PPA with Eletrobrás and specific financing line with BNDES.
 These incentives are usually not as good for PPAs outside Proinfa as we can see in the table below.